liip/LiipMonitorBundle/README.md

 So each health check will be a class that will implement the `CheckInterface::check` method which must return a `CheckResult` object.
-What happens inside that method is up to the Check developer.
+What happens inside that method is up to the check developer.

-Health checks are defined as Symfony services and they have to be tagged as `monitor.check` in order to be picked up by the _Health Check Runner_.
+Health checks are defined as Symfony services and they have to be tagged as `liip_monitor.check` in order to be picked up by the _health check runner_.
 This gives a lot of flexibility to application and bundle developers when they want to add their own checks.

 Checks are run via the command line using a Symfony command or via a REST api that